Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

-Despite their potential benefits, data cooperatives can face significant obstacles~\citep{oracle,data-coops}.
-In particular, our main focus is to study the tension introduced by \emph{data privacy}.
-Contributing sensitive data can lead to potential privacy leakages that may come with legal or economic harms.
-On the flip side, Differential Privacy (DP) has emerged as the gold standard for guaranteeing privacy for statistical analyses and model training~\citep{dwork2014algorithmic}.
-By injecting carefully calibrated noise into data, algorithms (for example, in modern machine learning models, at the level of model gradients in stochastic gradient descent), or query responses, differential privacy provides strong worst-case guarantees.
-DP limits the impact of any single participant’s data on the released model or statistic, providing an information-theoretic notion of privacy: if my data has little impact on the output, someone who sees the output should be able to learn little about me.
-Importantly, differential privacy can help substantially reduce the privacy cost of participation, making data sharing more feasible.
-At the same time, differential privacy does not come for free: the added noise degrades the accuracy of statistical estimates and computed models.
-This leads to a fundamental tradeoff between privacy protection and data utility, and raises the following question: how to add noise to computations to balance accuracy and privacy?
+Despite their potential benefits, data cooperatives can face significant obstacles~\citep{oracle,data-coops}, with a major one being \emph{data privacy}.
+Contributing sensitive data can lead to privacy leakages that enable inference or re-identification attacks, resulting in potential societal~\citep{genomicprivacy,nyt_location}, legal~\citep{netflix_lawsuit,ftc_facebook}, and economic harms~\citep{ghosh_selling_privacy,gkatzelis2015pricing,acemoglu2022}.
+Conversely, Differential Privacy (DP) has emerged as the gold standard for guaranteeing privacy for statistical analyses and model training~\citep{dwork2014algorithmic}.
+By injecting carefully calibrated noise into data, algorithms, or query responses, DP provides strong worst-case guarantees.
+It limits the impact of any single participant’s data on the released model or statistic, providing an information-theoretic notion of privacy.
+Importantly, differential privacy can help to reduce the privacy cost of participation, making data sharing more feasible.
+At the same time, privacy imposes a trade-off: the added noise degrades the accuracy of statistical estimates and computed models.
+This fundamental tradeoff between privacy protection and data utility raises the following question: \textit{how should we add noise to computations to balance accuracy and privacy?}

-This tradeoff becomes particularly complex in \emph{decentralized} data-sharing environments.
-Many data cooperatives form without a central authority that controls participation or differential privacy choices.
-Instead, participants decide individually whether to join or leave a coalition and how much noise to add to their own data, based on their own privacy attitudes and preferences.
-Such decentralized formation processes are common in practice, where participation is voluntary and privacy decisions are made autonomously.
-Importantly, privacy attitudes are often heterogeneous, with different individuals or organizations having different understanding of privacy risks, risk tolerance, ownership of sensitive data, etc.; this makes the picture even more challenging as different agents may request different privacy guarantees.